 There is only one Google, but sometimes companies find themselves in a commodity market with a vast amount of choices for potential customers.
 Then, the brand is like bread.
 There are hundreds of types of bread.
 Some are just labeled “Wheat,” and you can get them anywhere.
 Other loaves of bread are unique, like Dave’s Killer Bread, which was started in 2005 by an ex-convict who learned how to make bread in prison.
 After only ten years in business, Dave’s became the best-selling organic seeded bread in the United States and was purchased for $275 million.
 So when your brand is like bread, you better be something different, say you’re different, call yourself something different and deliver greatness.
 Be bold.
 Be your unapologetic self, then work with a branding professional to make your verbal and visual brand items the full expression of your brand.

 On a psychological level, brands reinforce what we believe or what we want to believe about ourselves.
 They are a sign of who we are or have become.
 Are we Mercedes people or Honda people?
 Are we Apple Watch people or Rolex people?
-Brands become a part of our lifestyle providing influence on our decisions, affect our mood, and change the way we are perceived by others.
+Brands become a part of our lifestyle, providing influence on our decisions, affect our mood, and changing the way we are perceived by others.